 09. Don’t Ghost

-Make sure that your follow up with your teams and listen to their feedback.
+Certainly, make sure that your follow up with your teams and listen to their feedback.
 Find out where they have been successful and where they have pain points.
-If a lot of your team is having the same issue, look into it and provide a solution that can be distributed to the entire.
+If a lot of your team is having the same issue, look into it, and provide a solution that can be distributed to the entire.

 10. Lead The Way

 Set an example.
 Your team will not be keen to use the new system if the company leadership isn’t on board as well.
-Ensure that your managers, supervisors, owners and CEOs are all on board and using the platform as well.
-This will show your sales team that the company has complete buy-in.
+Ensure that your managers, supervisors, owners, and CEOs are all on board and using the platform as well.
+But this will show your sales team that the company has complete buy-in.